Participation Costs for a Scout in Troop 365

 - Activity uniforms - We provide one Troop 365 t-shirt to each new scout.
-Additional shirts and hoodies may be purchased as desired and typically cost $15-40.
+Additional shirts and hoodies typically cost $15-40.

 - Summer Camp - This optional one-week sleep away camp offers your scout an adventure with their friends and the opportunity to earn merit badges.
-For Summer Camp 2023 the cost is $380.
+For Summer Camp 2024 the cost is $435 if paid by March 28.
 Camperships are available for those who qualify.

 You can join locally or online